 4. Know your worth

-It’s important to know your worth before quitting your job.
+It’s essential to know your worth before quitting your job.
 This means knowing what you’re worth in the workforce and having a clear understanding of your skills and experience.
-If you feel like you’re not being compensated fairly at your current job, it might be time to look for something else.
+If you feel like you’re not being compensated relatively at your current job, it might be time to look for something else.

 Knowing your worth is important because it allows you to get the most out of your career.
 It also allows you to negotiate better salaries and benefits, and to find work that is a good fit for your skills and experience.
 Additionally, knowing your worth can help you start your own business and make more money as a freelancer.
 By understanding what you are worth, you can make sure that you are getting the best possible deal for your skills and experience.